July 2023

 While it is important to implement a sense of structure in your skip-level meetings to get the best results, you can switch it up a bit to prevent stale meetings with no fresh input.
 Start with a joke, share a quick anecdote, or encourage your employee to share about their weekend plans - informal talk at the beginning creates a calm environment.

 Tired of the same old (virtual) meeting room?
 Try a more relaxed and informal environment!
-Encourage your employee to bring a coffee or tea to the virtual meeting or find a place in your office with a friendly environment, like a terrace in the sun or another informal meeting space.
-Some managers even like to go for a walk during the skip-level meeting - it really is up to what works best for you and the individual employee.
+Encourage your employee to bring a coffee or tea to the virtual meeting or find a place in your office with a friendly environment.

 Use AI-powered tools!

-Improving your skip-level meeting skills by understanding its impact on an organization and implementing best practices can significantly enhance trust, communication and collaboration between employees.
 Make use of our “Do’s and Don’ts”- checklist and implement the 5 best questions for a skip-level meeting to get the best results while preparing yourself for success.

 If you are looking for more tips on how to boost your productivity during meetings or the best AI tools to use in meetings, check out our guides and find more information in our blog.